 No. This is completely normal.
 In fact, the Jade Egg is not meant to be ‘felt’.
 Imagine feeling a tampon all the time – it’d be quite annoying!
 The purpose of the egg is to help you develop your awareness, sensitivity and dexterity.
 We have an infinite resource of bliss within us, and the Jade Egg is there to help awaken us to that immense pleasure.

 It’s much like wine.
 To an untrained nose, a wine will smell like any other.
 Yet to a trained nose, each wine will have a distinct bouquet of scents.
 This is true for any of our senses.
 It’s simply a case of waking them up so they can feel more.
 This is why I suggest staying away from vibrators, which actually dull the senses.

 In the Yoga for the Vagina online course I offer a specific sequence that doesn’t use the Jade Egg for when you’re bleeding.
 This sequence is designed to help you smoothly sail through that time of month with the least amount of discomfort.
-While there are no hard and fast rules on whether you can use the Jade Egg during menstruation, I prefer not to as the body is releasing, and I believe it’s better not to interfere with the natural processes of the body.

 An Intrauterine Device (IUD) alone can cause all sort of issues; inflammation, irregular bleeding, hormonal disturbances, and many other women’s health concerns.
 That said, if intercourse is considered safe with an IUD, then I believe a Jade Egg should not pose any additional risk.
 From my knowledge, IUD’s are made to withstand a lot of movement, and given the Jade Egg practice is very soft and gentle, Yoga for the Vagina, should be fine.